Yandex Cloud

 Where:

-If you need to make data writes on a regular basis, it is handy to use bindings.
-This helps avoid entering all the details of handling this data in each query.
-Before writing data to a bucket, create a data binding in Object Storage and use the following SQL statement:
+If you need to write data regularly, you can use bindings to avoid specifying all data operation details in each query.
+To write data to a bucket, create a binding in Object Storage and then use the following SQL statement:

 INSERT INTO `<binding>`